The Edward H. Schmidt School of Professional Sales

 Common Interests

-• Personal interests (pets, travel, cooking, volunteering, fitness, etc) will be communicated using a series of colored cups.
-Use the cup that has the color that matches the your personal interest so it is easy to find people who share your interests.
+• Common interests (pets, travel, cooking, volunteering, fitness, etc) will be communicated using a series of colored dots that guests place on their name badges during check-in.
+Select the dot that has the color that matches your personal interest so it is easy to find people who share your interests.

 General Relationship